preciofishbone/OmniaDocsG2/accessability/index.rst

 The following is then turned on:

 + The accessibility theme.
-+ Underscore for some links (See more about this below).
++ Underscore for some links (see more about this below).
 + Sticky tool tips (being updated).

 The accessibility theme